-Admin per se hearings are proceedings at the DMV that take place after an arrest or citation for one of these offenses.
-You must request this hearing within 10 days of your arrest.
-If not made within this time period, the DMV immediately suspends your driving privileges.
+- You must request this hearing within 10 days of your arrest.
+If not made within this time window, the DMV immediately suspends your driving privileges.

 Our California DUI defense attorneys will highlight the following in this article: